 Soutesky Kamenice, Soutesky Edmundova

-The Kamenice and the Edmund Gorge are an unmissable experience in my personal opinion.
-Looking at the wildly romantic world, everyone can imagine themselves in their favorite adventure movie (for me it is The Lord of the Rings) and forget about the outside world.
+The Kamenice and the Edmund Gorge are unmissable experiences.
+Looking at the wildly romantic world, everyone can imagine themselves in their favourite adventure movie (for us, it is The Lord of the Rings) and forget about the outside world.

 A part of the gorge formed by the river Kamenice was first crossed in 1877 by a young man, Prince Edmund (Prince Edmund Clary-Aldringen).
 The narrowest section of the gorge was named after him.
-It was followed by the conquest of the Kamenice Gorge, but only later in 1898.
+The conquest of the Kamenice Gorge followed it, but only later in 1898.

 As your journey progresses, it becomes narrower and narrower in the gorge, and soon you reach a point where you can no longer walk on foot because of the river.
 This is the Edmund Gorge.